yswami-tfh/ProveKit/README.md

 #### Using samply (CPU usage)

 Samply tool [website](https://github.com/mstange/samply/) with instructions to install.
 It will start local server and open a webpage with interactive app to view results.
+This does not require to run binary with profiling enabled.

 ```sh
 samply record -r 10000 -- ./../../target/release/provekit-cli prove ./noir-proof-scheme.nps ./Prover.toml -o ./noir-proof.np